Your current situation is the foundation of your plan. Our tools make it easy for you to describe where you are.

 Future Choices is all about what you want life to look like going forward from today.

 The "Other" category is for everything else.
 Add a child's educational expenses here - these can be linked to RESP accounts.
-This section also covers tax deductible donations (so we can give you the tax credit) and any other future large expenses that doesn't fit will anywhere else like big celebrations, large gifts, or weddings.
+This section also covers tax deductible donations (so we can give you the tax credit) and any other large future expenses that doesn't fit will anywhere else like big celebrations, large gifts, or weddings.

 The payoff is your Choice Assessment